Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Lifestyle-based weight loss can be remarkably cost-effective.
 Basic approaches involving self-directed diet and exercise changes may cost as little as $50-$100 monthly for healthier food choices and a gym membership.
 More structured programs range from $100-$300 monthly.

-Commercial programs like Weight Watchers typically cost $20-$55 monthly, while comprehensive lifestyle programs with coaching and meal plans can range from $150-$300 monthly.
+Commercial programs like Weight Watchers typically cost $20-$55 monthly, while thorough lifestyle programs with coaching and meal plans can range from $150-$300 monthly.
 Personal training and nutrition counseling add additional costs but may improve success rates for those who need extra accountability and guidance.

 Advantages: